Safeguarding Policy

 • Work in open, visible settings

-• Engage in sexual conversations or contact
+• Engage in sexual contact or conversations

-• Use threatening, humiliating, or discriminatory language
+• Use threatening or discriminatory language

-• Give personal contact details or meet alone outside official activities
+• Share personal contact details

-• Ignore a disclosure or delay reporting abuse
+• Ignore or delay disclosure reporting

 7. Recognising Abuse